ergrelet/windiff/README.md

 ## About

-WinDiff is an open-source web-based tool that allows browsing and comparing symbol and type information of Microsoft Windows binaries across different versions of the operating system.
-The binary database is automatically updated to include information from the latest Windows updates.
+WinDiff is an open-source web-based tool that allows browsing and comparing symbol, type and syscall information of Microsoft Windows binaries across different versions of the operating system.
+The binary database is automatically updated to include information from the latest Windows updates (including Insider Preview).

 It was inspired by [ntdiff](https://github.com/ntdiff/ntdiff) and made possible with the help of [Winbindex](https://github.com/m417z/winbindex).